IMF’s conditions: PPP demands govt to take parliament into confidence

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Parliamentary leader of the Pakistan People’s Party (PPP) in the Senate Senator Sherry Rehman on Monday demanded of the government to take the parliament into confidence on the conditions of the IMF for loan and said the way the finance minister ran off to Washington without taking the parliament on board raises important questions and it is our right to ask them.
+ISLAMABAD: Parliamentary leader of the Pakistan People’s Party (PPP) in the Senate Senator Sherry Rehman Monday demanded of the government to take the Parliament into confidence on the conditions of the IMF for loan and said the way the finance minister ran off to Washington without taking the Parliament on board raises important questions and it is our right to ask them.

 “Firstly, what conditions had he agreed to sign the deal on?
 Secondly, what other concessions was he willing to offer, because apparently their terms are already being implemented?
-It appears the visit was all about showing the lenders the government’s good performance,” said Sherry Rehman while talking to the media at her chamber in the Parliament House on Monday.

-She said the government could not even manage to secure a meeting with the US secretary treasury over there, one wonders if they had done their homework prior to the visit.
+It appears the visit was all about showing the lenders the government’s good performance,” said Sherry Rehman while taking to the media at her chamber at the Parliament House on Monday.
+She said, the government could not even manage to secure a meeting with the US Secretary Treasury over there, one wonders if they had done their homework prior to the visit.
 “Moreover, they were forced out of the US-Taliban Doha talks.
-We want to know on what trajectory is their relationship with the US and IMF,” she questioned.
+We want to know on what trajectory is their relationship with the US and the IMF,” she questioned.

 She said that there were many questions that needed answering such as the terms of the agreement with IMF, “Is it going to be a stabilisation programme?
 Where would the dollar settle?
 Where do they want to take the taxation?
 Are the terms going to be made more stringent than they already are,” she questioned.